 There is a unique opportunity for Uzbekistan to decriminalise same-sex conduct

-President Shavkat Mirziyoyev is currently making many legal reforms in Uzbekistan.
-Granting a crucial opportunity for the decriminalisation of same-sex conduct.
+President Shavkat Mirziyoyev is currently making many legal reforms in Uzbekistan, presenting a unique opportunity for the decriminalisation of same-sex conduct.

 The reforms have also spread into the criminal justice system, making it possible for same-sex conduct to be legalised.
 Uzbekistan and Turkmenistan were the only Central Asian states to keep the barbaric law in place after the fall of the Soviet Union.
 This would bring Uzbekistan in line with International Human Rights Standards.

 "However, the draft of the new Criminal Code, released for public discussion by the Uzbek Prosecutor General's Office on 22 February 2021, does not remove the provision criminalising consensual same-sex conduct between men," says ILGA Europe, who has launched a campaign on the issue.
 They continue: "Despite calls from international human rights bodies and civil society, the provision remains in the new version of the Code, moved from Article 120 to Article 154 without changing its substance."